 The device has the largest display compared to other hardware wallets.
-Also, the wallet is proofed against virus, malware, and hacker attacks.
+Also, the wallet is protected against viruses, malware, and hacker attacks.
 Moreover, it is protected by PIN security, a 12-word mnemonic recovery phrase, and tamper-proof firmware.

 Official Dogecoin Wallet

-Exodus is another desktop multi-crypto wallet, supporting more than 100 cryptocurrencies, including Dogecoin.
+Exodus is another desktop multi-crypto wallet supporting over 290 cryptocurrencies.

 The design of the UI is not only sleek but aesthetic as well.
-This non-custodial desktop also features hardware wallet integration with some of the top devices, which enables you to exchange Dogecoins within the desktop app.
+This non-custodial desktop also features hardware wallet integration with some top devices, enabling you to exchange Dogecoins within the desktop app.

-The wallet is built on a semi-open-source code and implements password protection and an automatic lock after a selected period of time.
+The wallet is built on a semi-open-source code and implements password protection and an automatic lock after a selected period.
 Exodus also has mobile versions for iOS and Android users.

-Traders on the go, which would be much more comfortable using mobile Dogecoin wallets.
-For them, we recommend Coinomi.
+For on-the-go traders, which would be much more comfortable using mobile Dogecoin wallets, we recommend Coinomi.

-This multi-coin wallet is compatible with both Android and iOS and supports 500+ cryptocurrencies as well as Dogecoin.
+This multi-coin wallet is compatible with Android and iOS and supports 500+ cryptocurrencies, including Dogecoin.
 The wallet also developed in recent years a desktop version.

-The Coinomi stores the private keys and the transaction data on the user’s terminal device.
-All IP addresses are secured by separate encryptions, and the wallet is hierarchical deterministic.
-It also generates a seed phrase that enables you to back-up your wallet.
+Coinomi stores the private keys and the transaction data on the user’s terminal device.
+Separate encryptions secure all IP addresses, and the wallet is hierarchical deterministic.
+It also generates a seed phrase that enables you to back up your wallet.
 However, Coinomi lacks two-factor authentication.

 The wallet also features integration with the Coinomi cryptocurrency exchange.
 This allows its users to buy and sell cryptos directly from the wallet.

-The wallet is compatible with Windows, Mac, and Linux operating systems, as well as Android and iOS mobile devices.
+The wallet is compatible with Windows, Mac, and Linux operating systems and Android and iOS mobile devices.
 There is also a Chrome browser extension that allows you to manage your DOGE funds online.

-Jaxx is non-custodial meaning all keys and data are stored locally on your device.
-Another feature is ShapeShift integration that allows you to perform crypto swaps without leaving the wallet.
+Jaxx is non-custodial, meaning all keys and data are stored locally on your device.
+Another feature is ShapeShift integration which allows you to perform crypto swaps without leaving the wallet.